ash-bergs/leitspeed_api/README.md

 ### Things I've learned along the way:

 1. I failed to add my database file (with .db3 extension) to the gitignore at the beginning of the project, as a consequence it was added to the repo on github, which we don't want.

-To fix this I stopped committing any changes to that file specifically, and made sure it was in the .gitignore file Finally, I cleared the cache (what does this do exactly?), which successfully ignored the db files in the project
+To fix this I stopped committing any changes to that file specifically, and made sure it was in the .gitignore file

+Finally, I cleared the cache (what does this do exactly?), which successfully ignored the db files in the project

+2. Dotenv Package

+When I initially deployed this API on heroku the build was successful, and when opening the App there was the "Up and running..." message of the / route's handler... but that was it.

+Looking at past projects, that were deployed and used, I tried to track down what I did differently to get them to work.
+I noticed `dotenv` pretty quickly - a package I totally forgot about.